 What is James Hoffmann's ultimate V60 recipe?

-James Hoffmann's Ultimate V60 recipe, published in 2021, is a Hario V60 brewing method that optimises extraction through vigorous agitation: a 60 g/L ratio (30 g coffee to 500 mL water at 93°C), a 45-second bloom with twice the coffee weight in water, then a single pour with a vigorous swirl and a final tap to level the coffee bed.
-The target is a 3'30" to 3'45" total brew time, 1.35-1.45% TDS and 21-23% extraction yield — delivering exceptional sweetness and aromatic clarity compared to traditional single-pour V60 recipes.
+James Hoffmann's Ultimate V60 recipe, published on YouTube in 2019, is a Hario V60 brewing method that optimises extraction through controlled agitation: a 60 g/L ratio (30 g coffee to 500 mL water at 95°C), a 45-second bloom with twice the coffee weight in water, then two successive pours up to 300 g and 500 g, followed by a gentle stir and a final swirl to level the coffee bed.
+The target is a total brew time of about 3 min 30 s, delivering exceptional sweetness and aromatic clarity compared to traditional single-pour V60 recipes.

 Step two: the bloom.
-Pour double the coffee weight in water (60 g for 30 g of coffee) and gently agitate the V60 for 30 seconds to purge CO₂.
+Pour double the coffee weight in water (60 g for 30 g of coffee), give a gentle swirl to wet all the grounds, then let it purge CO₂ until 45 seconds.
 A thorough bloom ensures even extraction during subsequent pours.

 Step three: pour in a slow spiral until 60 % of total water is reached (300 g), taking about 45 seconds of continuous pouring.
 The goal is to keep the coffee bed submerged without excessive turbulence.

 Step five: allow full drawdown.
-Target total brew time is 3 min 30 s to 4 min.
+Target total brew time is about 3 min 30 s.
 Faster drawdown suggests too coarse a grind or too fast a pour; slower suggests too fine a grind or a compacted bed.

 | Step | Time | Water (cumulative) | Key action |